An Evaluation of Multi-band Antennas for use with LoRa Edge™ [Part One]

 In future papers, passive antenna tests will be augmented with active antenna tests.

-Our goal is to provide guidance for antenna selection, and to highlight the pitfalls related to sizing and detuning, which are common mistakes that can lead to underwhelming performance observed in the field or during qualification.
+The goal is to provide guidance for antenna selection, and to highlight the pitfalls related to sizing and detuning, which are common mistakes that can lead to underwhelming performance observed in the field or during qualification.

 Why Should Antennas be as Efficient as Possible?

 The bands in which LoRa operates, mostly between 863 and 928MHz, are employed around the world for unlicensed radio devices: garage-door openers, remote controls, and domestic alarm systems, to name a few.
-With the strong interest generated by the LPWAN market opportunity, traditional cellular network carriers have invested in nationwide deployments, installing gateways with an average density of anywhere between one gateway for ~1000 km2 (rural deployment), to one gateway for ~5 km2 (dense urban deployment), and will densify networks in the coming years to absorb more traffic.
+With the strong interest generated by the LPWAN market opportunity, traditional cellular network carriers have invested in nation-wide deployments, installing gateways with an average density of anywhere between one gateway for ~1000 km2 (rural deployment), to one gateway for ~5 km2 (dense urban deployment), and will densify networks in the coming years to absorb more traffic.

-When rolling out a network, carriers use traditional propagation models and tools to simulate coverage, making general assumptions such as:
+When rolling out a network, carriers use traditional propagation models and tools to simulate the coverage, making general assumptions such as:

-- Height of the gateways (base stations in cellular terminology)
+- Height of the gateways (Base Stations in cellular terminology)